w3f/Grants-Program/applications/paid.md

 Our project is different in that our team has had more than a year of experience with making wallets for blockchain dapps and then half a year with deep experience in DID, Swarm, IPFS and document signing, which are the bulk of tech experience as defined in OpenLaw.
 But our protocol takes it a bit further and uses oracles and ML to make it more automated and allows for hybrid scenarios, where a ML business logic can rank or tag a dispute and then it can be further review by an incentivized human arbitrator, allowing for consensus of a dispute.
 Compared to OpenLaw, which is OpenCourt API is strictly human based, our protocol excels not only in the dispute/arbitrage, but also at transcribing using RLP instead of a Markup Language based ion JEXL.

-Further along, by adding the latest in identity technology, with a standard of W3C DID METHOD develop for us (did:dpki) allows us to delegate authority to smart contracts using the DID decentralized identity of the individual or smart contract.
+Further along, by adding the latest in identity technology, with a standard of W3C DID METHOD develop for us (DID:DPKI) allows us to delegate authority to smart contracts using the DID decentralized identity of the individual or smart contract.

+Additionally, it will allow identity verification through a Certification Authority such as Let's Encrypt, allowing to be part of a `chain of trust`, where each hardware and software component is verifiable through a private key and an X.509 certificate.
+Ensuring that the protocol can be an integral part of any verifiable end-to-end communication scheme or `chain of trust`.

 We think this project, while developed in EVM, will allow for better and transparent DeFi projects to be used in the Polkadot ecosystem.